Trends Day 2019

 David Glover, Principal, Gensler

-Juanita Hardy, Senior Visiting Fellow for Creative Placemaking, Urban Land Institute
+Juanita Hardy, Creative Placemaking Consultant, Urban Land Institute

-Christine Mackay, Director, Economic Development, City of Phoenix
+Christine Mackay, Director, Community and Economic Development, City of Phoenix

 The Future of Housing: Finding the Right Fit for Changing Demographics